 Heat Pump Vs Electric Furnace - Additional Considerations

-One last consideration with a heat pump Vs an electric furnace is that you can also choose a geothermal heat pump and save a lot of money on your power bills as geothermal systems are very efficient.
-However the costs are very high considered to the conventional heat pump system and there are limitations for a well system or a trench system.
+One last consideration with a heat pump Vs an electric furnace.
+You could also choose a geothermal heat pump and save a lot of money on your power bills.
+Geothermal systems are very efficient.
+However, the costs are very high considering the conventional heat pump system.
+Additionally, there are limitations for a good system or a trench system.

-Good luck to you Robert and Vicky and I hope I have enlightened you with the Heat Pump Vs the Electric Furnace.
+Good luck to you Robert and Vicky!
+I hope I have enlightened you with the Heat Pump Vs the Electric Furnace.